-The above-described fiscal 2017 Bonus Amounts were paid pursuant to the Company's short-term cash incentive compensation program under the Company's 2016 Omnibus Incentive Plan.
-In addition, certain performance-based restricted stock unit awards under the Company's Amended and Restated 2006 Omnibus Incentive Plan with respect to performance periods ended December 31, 2017 will vest on March 15, 2018, as will be reflected in Form 4 filings made with the SEC.
+Bonus Amounts were paid pursuant to the Company's short-term cash incentive compensation program under the Company's Amended and Restated 2006 Omnibus Incentive Plan.
+In addition, certain performance-based restricted stock unit awards under the Company's Amended and Restated 2006 Omnibus Incentive Plan with respect to performance periods ended December 31, 2018 will vest on March 15, 2019, as will be reflected in Form 4 filings to be made with the SEC.

-The following table sets forth the fiscal 2018 bonus targets as a percentage of 2018 base salary set for the Named Executive Officers:
+The following table sets forth the fiscal 2019 bonus targets as a percentage of 2019 base salary set for the Named Executive Officers: